igraph/python-igraph/doc/source/analysis.rst

 >>> m = g.ecount()

-To get a sequence of vertices, use their ids and :meth:`Graph.vs`:
+To get a sequence of vertices, use their ids and :attr:`Graph.vs`:

 >>> for v in g.vs:
 >>>     print(v)

-Similarly for edges:
+Similarly for edges, use :attr:`Graph.es`:

 >>> for e in g.es:
 >>>     print(e)

+.. note:: These two attributes are special sequences with their own useful methods.
+Some are described below, and all can be found in the `API documentation`_.

+If you prefer a vanilla edge list, you can use :meth:`Graph.get_edge_list`.

-Incidence and neighborhood
+Incidence
 ++++++++++++++++++++++++++++++
 To get the vertices at the two ends of an edge, use :attr:`Edge.source` and :attr:`Edge.target`:

 >>> e = g.es[0]
 >>> v1, v2 = e.source, e.target

+Vice versa, to get the edge if from the source and target vertices, you can use :meth:`Graph.get_eid` or, for multiple pairs of source/targets, :meth:`Graph.get_eids`.

-Vice versa, to get the edges incident on a vertex, you can use :meth:`Vertex.incident`, :meth:`Vertex.out_edges` and :meth:`Vertex.in_edges`.
+To get the edges incident on a vertex, you can use :meth:`Vertex.incident`, :meth:`Vertex.out_edges` and :meth:`Vertex.in_edges`.
 The three are equivalent on undirected graphs but not directed ones, of course:

 >>> v = g.vs[0]